School Doctoral Program

 1. CMU College of Graduate Studies application (required)

 Complete and submit Central Michigan University's application form with all required application materials to the College of Graduate Studies.
-The Department of Psychology requires a Personal Statement, explained on the Information Form, (Item #2 below).
+The Department of Psychology requires a Statement of Research Interest.
+Requirements can be found in the application.
 Transcripts should be sent to the College of Graduate Studies, Central Michigan University, 802 Industrial Drive, Mt.
 Pleasant, MI 48858.
+They can also be sent electronically directly from you prior school to firstname.lastname@example.org.
 For an update on your application status, please call (989) 774-4444.

 3. Letters of recommendation (required)

-GRE Scores are required.
-Request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 101, Mt.
+GRE Scores are recommended but not required.
+If you choose to send your GRE score, request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 101, Mt.
 Pleasant, Michigan 48859.
 The code for Central Michigan University is 1106; the School Psychology Program Code number is 3406.

 State of Michigan Certification:

 The Michigan Department of Education is in the process of transitioning to the new Michigan Online Educator Certification System (MOECS) database.
 MOECS went live on February 8, 2011.
-For more information please visit the MOECS website.
+For more information please visit the Michigan Online Educator Certification System (MOECS) website.
 If you have questions, please email Dr. Daniel Drevon, Director, School Psychology Program.

 Centers and student organizations